 76mm Gun Tank M41 Walker Bulldog.

 The M41 was a tidy and handsome design.
 This is a later-production machine, as evidenced by the low turret weld line, angled fenders, fabricated T-shaped muzzle brake, and muffler for the auxiliary generator engine on the right front fender.
 The track design has also changed, and the pioneer tool rack has been moved to the right fender from the upper front hull.
-The .50cal machine gun is mounted atop the roof, and a canvas dust cover has been installed around the main gun mount.
+The wire periscope guards on for the gunner's and commander's periscopes have been replaced by strips of armor.
 (Picture from TM 9-2350-201-12.)

 76mm Gun Tank M41 Walker Bulldog.